thiagobgarc/weather_app_UI_flutter/README.md

 # WeatherAppFlutter

-A small yet feature-rich weather app built using Flutter, showcasing my UI design skills.
-The app offers real-time weather updates for different locations and dynamically adjusts its background based on weather conditions.
-With a seamless slider carousel and intuitive user interface, WeatherAppFlutter is a hands-on project that demonstrates my proficiency in Flutter development and UI/UX design.
+A small weather app using Flutter, practicing my UI design skills.
+The app offers weather for different locations and dynamically adjusts its background based on weather conditions.
+With a seamless slider carousel and intuitive user interface, WeatherAppFlutter is a hands-on project that demonstrates my dedication in Flutter development and UI/UX design.

 # Key Features: